eic/tutorial-developing-benchmarks/_episodes/03-filling_out_your_benchmark.md

     - echo "I will simulate detector response here!"
 ```

+In order to make sure the previous stages finish before this one starts, add a new line below `stage:simulate`: `needs: ["common:detector", "your_benchmark:generate"]`.

 This step can take a long time if you simulate too many events.
 So let's add an upper limit on the allowed run time of 10 hours:
-In a new line below `stage: simulate`, add this: `timeout: 10 hour`.
+In a new line below `needs: ["common:detector", "your_benchmark:generate"]`, add this: `timeout: 10 hour`.

 Now in the `script` section of the rule, add two new lines to source the `setup.config` file:
 ```yaml